formax

 is a shell script which can produce a form for a table with default functionality.
 The input parameters are just the table and column names - the output is a sql script (.inp).
 This script can create the form database (.frm).
 In practice the produced sql script represents the source code of the form.
 You edit the script to change the default behaviour or to add objects to the form.
 The form database is all you need to run the application.

 is another shell script.
 It offers a more convenient way to change a form by three steps.
 First it extracts the boilerplate from the main page and loads it into your preferred editor.
 Edit the form layout and the field positions and lengths with a WYSIWYG concept.
 The edited file is inserted back to the form.
-The next step is running a form to modify all the fields properties, which makes up a great portion of any form development work.
+The next step is running a form to modify all the fields properties and the triggers, which makes up a great portion of any form development work.
 Last the editor is called with the .inp file to make other fine adjustments before the .frm is recreated.

 is the heart of the system.
 This single executable runs forms (.frm) interactively on a terminal.
 It needs only two parameters to run - the form database file and the ODBC-DSN.
 It is run by the end-user typically wrapped into a shell script within his ssh startup command.